 NOTE: All courses must be completed with a C- or better.
-In order to student teach, students must have: 1) a minimum 2.6 cumulative GPA and 2) a minimum 2.75 GPA in the EDUC courses.
+To student teach, students must have: a minimum 2.6 cumulative GPA and a minimum 2.75 GPA in the EDUC courses.

 Approved ENGL writing courses

 ENGL 227 Intro to Creative Writing

 ENGL 301 Advanced Composition

 ENGL 303 Script Writing

 ENGL 304 Poetry Writing

 ENGL 305 Fiction Writing

 ENGL 306 Topics in Writing

 ENGL 307 News Writing and Editing

 ENGL 392 Teaching Writing One-to-One